 In any event, the visual effects of the Great Entrance in Hagia Sophia must have been stunning.
 The procession moved under the hovering golden dome vaulting above the nave “suspended from heaven” (as Procopius describes).
 The open space was illuminated by the sunlights beaming through multiple windows and bouncing off the 12 silver colonnettes set atop the chancel barrier, embellished with silver disc-icons affixed on the architrave connecting the colonnettes (see diagrams).
 (The silver disc-icons were about 1 meter in diameter, according to Stephen G. Xydis, 1947: 7, 9).

 One could only imagine how the gleamers of the silver at the chancel area would have blended with the colors beaming from the golden dome “suspended from heaven,” and how all the rays of lights bouncing off the mosaics, transennae, and the multicolored marbles on the floor and walls.
-The sight must have been divine.
+The sight must have been truly divine.

 The Great Entrance, which occasionally became an imperial procession at the height of the glory days of Hagia Sophia, however, later diminished in its imperial glory, as the prothesis was moved into a corner of the sanctuary (in other churches) and as the procession became shorter as result.

 Psalm 24 (“Lift up your heads, O gates!… that the King of glory may come in…”) was originally chanted during the procession.
 It was then followed by Cherubic Hymn (which was introduced in mid or late 6-century).
 Thereafter, the Psalm was eventually dropped off, as the procession became shorter.
-But the Psalm clearly suggests that the procession should be understood as a royal entry.
+But the displaced Psalm clearly suggests that the procession should be understood as a royal entry.

 Furthermore, the Cherubic Hymn that is still chanted today also supports the view that the procession is for the coming of “the King of all” (… “that we may receive the King of all invisibly escorted by the angelic rank”).
 The bishop or patriarch receives the King “in the plate and in the cup.”
 As the lyric says, the choir “represent[s]” or “iconiz[es]” the Cherubim that escort “the King of all.”
-Both the sanctified humans and angels join to make this procession.
+Both the consacrated humans (the clergy) and angels join to make this procession.

-As noted already, the emperor occasionally joining the Great Entrance in all the brilliance of the regalia under the streaming sunlight must have created the aura of a royal procession.
+As noted already, the emperor occasionally joining the Great Entrance in all the brilliance of the regalia under the streaming sunlight, must have created the aura of a royal procession.

 It is thus during the Eucharist—existing the altar to cense the entire temple, reentering the altar, and, later, inviting believers to partake of the Gifts—that the bishop provides us with an icon of the divine procession and Providence.